 If there is sufficient time, students and parents should enter the auditorium and listen to the performances of other bands, however, you should try and remain together in the auditorium so that Festival staff can find you.

+From 2017 we are attempting to have the official photograph taken before you enter the warmup room.
 Approximately 30 minutes prior to your performance your band will be taken to a warm up room.
 Students will leave their cases etc. outside; only instruments and music will be taken into the warmup room.
 Please ensure no valuables are left with the cases.

 Students and parents should be encouraged to enter the auditorium and listen to the remainder of the section prior to the adjudication, however, they are free to leave at this stage.